 Borders Railway has helped the college to attract talent from across the region who previously wouldn’t have considered it an option due to long travel times.

-Take a look at our written case study to read about some student success stories!
+Watch our video below to find out more about some student success stories!